CiscoDevNet/terraform-provider-intersight/website/docs/d/cond_alarm.html.markdown

 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `ms_affected_object`:(string) A unique key for the alarm from the managed system's point of view.
 For example, in the case of UCS, this is the fault's dn.
 * `name`:(string) Uniquely identifies the type of alarm.
 For alarms originating from Intersight, this will be a descriptive name.
 For alarms that are mapped from faults, the name will be derived from fault properties.
 For example, alarms mapped from UCS faults will use a prefix of UCS and appended with the fault code.
-* `object_type`:(string) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `orig_severity`:(string) The original severity when the alarm was first created.* `None` - The Enum value None represents that there is no severity.* `Info` - The Enum value Info represents the Informational level of severity.* `Critical` - The Enum value Critical represents the Critical level of severity.* `Warning` - The Enum value Warning represents the Warning level of severity.* `Cleared` - The Enum value Cleared represents that the alarm severity has been cleared.
 * `severity`:(string) The severity of the alarm.
 Valid values are Critical, Warning, Info, and Cleared.* `None` - The Enum value None represents that there is no severity.* `Info` - The Enum value Info represents the Informational level of severity.* `Critical` - The Enum value Critical represents the Critical level of severity.* `Warning` - The Enum value Warning represents the Warning level of severity.* `Cleared` - The Enum value Cleared represents that the alarm severity has been cleared.